 z.
 CSR 38-2-7.4.b.1.H.2.
 This provision has been amended in the first sentence by adding the word "areas" immediately after the phrase "[f]or commercial forestry."
+We find that because the addition of the word "areas" improves the clarity of the intended meaning of this provision and does not render the provision inconsistent with the Federal requirements concerning mountaintop removal mining operations at 30 CFR 785.14(c), and it can be approved.

 aa.
 CSR 38-2-7.4.b.1.H.6.
 This provision has been amended in the first sentence by adding the word "areas" immediately after the phrase "[f]or commercial forestry."
+We find that because the addition of the word "areas" improves the clarity of the intended meaning of this provision and does not render the provision inconsistent with the Federal requirements concerning mountaintop removal mining operations at 30 CFR 785.14(c), and it can be approved.

 bb.
 CSR 38-2-7.4.b.1.I.1.
 Subsection 7.4.b.1.I.1 has been amended in the last sentence by deleting the word "certified" immediately before the words "soil scientist" and adding in its place the word "professional."
 As amended, the sentence provides as follows: "[b]efore approving Phase I bond release, a professional soil scientist shall certify, and the Secretary shall make a written finding that the mine soil meets these criteria."
+In its submittal of its amendment to CSR 38- 2-7.4.b.1.B.1, the WVDEP stated that the word "certified" is being deleted because West Virginia does not have a certification system for soil scientist.
+SMCRA at section 515(c)(3)(B) and the Federal regulations at 30 CFR 785.14(c) require that an applicant for a mountaintop removal mining permit present specific plans for the proposed postmining use.
+We find that the proposed deletion of the word "certified" does not render the provision inconsistent with the Federal requirements regarding mountaintop removal mining operations at 30 CFR 785.14(c) and bond release at 30 CFR 800.40, and it can be approved.
+We note that as mentioned above at Finding 2.o., the NPS commented that the WVAPSS does have a registry of certified professional soils scientists.
+By requiring soil scientists to be listed on the WVAPSS registry or a similar one, the State would create a professional image throughout its regulatory program and encourage higher standards of quality.

-cc.
-CSR 38-2-7.4.b.1.I.2.
+cc. ČSR 38-2-7.4.b.1.I.2.
 Subsection 7.4.b.1.I.2 has been amended in two places by adding the word "areas."
 The first sentence has been amended by adding the word "areas" immediately after the phrase "for commercial forestry."
 The second from last sentence has been amended by adding the word "areas" immediately after the phrase "both commercial forestry and forestry."
+We find that the addition of the word "areas" improves the clarity of the intended meaning of this provision and does not render the provision inconsistent with the Federal requirements at 30 CFR 785.14(c) concerning mountaintop removal mining operations, and it can be approved.